AMWA-TV/bcp-008-02/docs/Overview.md

 When devices suffer a synchronization source change the `externalSynchronizationStatus` property MUST temporarily transition to a `PartiallyUnhealthy` state.
 It can then return to a different state if the operating conditions match it more closely (returning to a healthier state MUST respect the requirements in the [status reporting delay section](#sender-status-reporting-delay)).

-Devices MUST report any synchronization source change as an increment to the `synchronizationSourceChanges` counter property.

-Devices MUST be able to reset the `synchronizationSourceChanges` counter property in the following two ways:

-* When a sender activation occurs
-* When a client invokes the `ResetSynchronizationSourceChanges` method

-The `autoResetSynchronizationSourceChanges` property allows clients to configure if synchronization source changes automatically reset with each Sender activation (by default devices MUST have this enabled).
-If this is enabled, senders MUST reset the property to 0 after each activation.
-Devices MUST allow setting the `autoResetSynchronizationSourceChanges` property to a value of `true` and MAY allow setting the property to `false`.
-This supports use cases where users do not want to reset automatically after each activation.

-When devices do not use external synchronization they MUST:

-* Implement the synchronizationSourceId property and set its value to `internal`
+When devices do not use external synchronization they MUST implement the synchronizationSourceId property and set its value to `internal`.
-* Implement the synchronizationSourceChanges property and set its value to 0
-* Implement the ResetSynchronizationSourceChanges method and allow it to be invoked successfully even though it will not have an affect on the synchronizationSourceChanges property

 ### Sender essence validation